kishorpallamala/devops-training/README.md

 # devops-training ##
 brach practise
-this is new conflicts regarding fetch
+this is new conflicts regarding fetch.......